 - obtaining no-action, interpretive and exemptive relief from the Securities and Exchange Commission and its staff

-- the status of unique investment products and certain commodity pools as investment companies
+- the status of unique investment products and commodity pools as investment companies

-Ms. Fuller also represented the Division of Investment Management on IOSCO’s Standing Committee 5.
+Ms. Fuller also represented the Division of Investment Management on IOSCO’s Standing Committee 5, which addresses the regulation of investment companies in the global markets.

 During her tenure at the SEC, Ms. Fuller received an award for supervisory excellence.
 She also received the Capital Markets Awards as a member of the Asset-Backed Securities Rulemaking Team, and as a member of the September 11, 2001 Recovery Team.